Evan-Coleman/Navius/README.md

 - `--config-dir=DIR` - Use specified config directory (default: config)
 - `--env=FILE` - Use specified .env file (default: .env)
 - `--environment=ENV` - Use specified environment (default: development)
+- `--port=PORT` - Specify server port (default: 3000)
+- `--watch` - Restart server on file changes
+- `--run-migrations` - Run database migrations before starting
+- `--no-health-check` - Skip health check validation after startup
+- `--no-hooks` - Skip git hooks setup
 - `--help` - Show help message

 The script always preserves your manual settings in the API registry when generating APIs, ensuring that your customizations to `generate_api` and `generate_handlers` flags remain as you set them.

-Or manually (note the run_server.sh script has required steps to run the application so this may not work):
+Or manually (note the run_dev.sh script has required steps to run the application so this may not work):

 ```bash
 cargo run